contagon/handbook/handbook/34-finances-and-audits.md

 ### 34.9.1 Stake Audit Committee

-The stake president appoints a stake audit committee consisting of one of his counselors as chairman and two other stake members who understand financial matters.
+The stake president appoints a stake audit committee.
+This committee consists of one of his counselors as chairman and two other stake members who understand or can be trained in financial matters.
+These brothers or sisters should hold current temple recommends.

 The counselor who serves as chairman generally should not sign checks or otherwise be involved in stake financial record keeping.

 Committee members should not be stake auditors and should not perform stake or ward financial record keeping.

+A man and a woman should not be alone together while performing audits.

 ### 34.9.2 Stake Auditors

 The stake president or his counselor who is chairman of the stake audit committee calls at least two stake auditors.
-These auditors should be trustworthy brethren who hold current temple recommends.
+These brothers and sisters should hold current temple recommends.
 If possible, they should be experienced in accounting or auditing.
-They should be approved by the stake presidency and high council, but they are not sustained and are not usually set apart.
+They should be approved by the stake presidency and high council.
+However, they are not sustained and are not usually set apart.

 High councilors may also serve as stake auditors.
 However, the stake clerk and assistant stake clerks may not be called as auditors.
 Those who serve as auditors may also hold other callings.